dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 **1st poisoning**

 Alfred gave Carlos a poison that will painfully kill him in a few minutes.
-Before that happens, Bert shows up and shoots Carlos, killing him instantly and painlessly.
-Was that wrong?
+Before that happens, Bert shows up and shoots Carlos, killing him instantly and painlessly. {% comment %} Was that wrong? {% endcomment %}

 **2nd poisoning**

 Alfred gave Carlos a poison that will painfully kill him in a few minutes.
 Meanwhile, you are about to be hit by a truck.
-Bert throws Carlos in front of the truck, instantly killing him and saving you.
-Was that right?
+Bert throws Carlos in front of the truck, instantly killing him and saving you. {% comment %}Was that right? {% endcomment %}

 **Drops of water**

 A thousand thirsty people are in the desert.
 A truck is going out to them with a big barrel in it.
 You have a single liter of water, that you could pour into the barrel to be distributed equally to everyone.
 No one can sense the difference of 1mL of water.
 Does that mean that you don't need to add your water?

 <br>
 There are a ton of examples like this, with drops of water or torturers with buttons that cause an imperceptible increase in pain.
 These are meant to dispute the idea that imperceptible effects can't be bad.
-I find these utterly boring, probably because I'm already convinced that "imperceptible" effects can be bad---if something is imperceptible, isn't that just a comment on the quality of someone's sensory system?
+I find these boring, probably because I'm already convinced that imperceptible effects can be bad---isn't that just a comment on the quality of someone's sensory system?

 ## Morality decompositions